Randomized Confidence Bounds for Stochastic Partial Monitoring

 where $Z_{ijt}$ is a random variable bounded in $[A, B]$ and follows the randomization procedure presented in Section~\ref{par:rand_procedure}.

 \paragraph{Regret analysis} We leverage the non-contextual analysis of \CBP{} \citep{bartokICML2012}.
 We adapt the analysis to the contextual case by introducing pseudo-counts and simplifying the obtained expressions with the Cauchy-Schwartz inequality.
 The contextual confidence bounds are simplified by considering the total number of feedback symbols in the game.
 To upper bound the expected number of times the confidence bound fails, we consider some worst-case probability over all actions of the game.
-The detailed analysis is reported in Appendix \ref{appendix:regret_CBPside}.

 \begin{theorem} Consider the interval $[A,B]$, with $B = \sqrt{ d \log(t) + 2 \log(1/t^2) } $ and $A\leq0$.
 Set the randomization over $K$ bins with a probability $\epsilon$ on the tail and a standard deviation $\sigma$.
 Let $f(t) = \alpha^{1/3} t^{2/3} \log(t)^{1/3}$, $\eta_a = W_a^{2/3}$ and $\alpha>1$.
-Assume $\| x_t\|_2 \leq E$ and positive constants $E$,$C_1$, $C_2$, $C_3$, and $C_4$.
+Assume $\| x_t\|_2 \leq E$ and positive constants $C_1$, $C_2$, $C_3$, and $C_4$.
 On easy games, \RandCBPsidestar{} achieves:

 and, on hard games, \RandCBPsidestar{} achieves: